ooples/pine_script_docs/source/concepts/Repainting.rst

 Repainting
 ==========

-We define repainting as: **script behavior causing historical and realtime bars calculations or plots to behave differently**.
+We define repainting as: **script behavior causing historical vs realtime bar calculations or plots to behave differently**.